EGSRA Frequently Asked Questions

-Basic Psychological Science Research Grant: Support for graduate students conducting psychological science research studies.
+Basic Psychological Science Research Grant: Support for graduate students conducting psychological science research studies, sponsored by APAGS.

-APAGS/Psi Chi Junior Scientist Fellowship: Support for students entering their 1st year or the first semester of their 2nd year of a research-oriented graduate program.
+APAGS/Psi Chi Junior Scientist Fellowship: Support for students entering their first year or the first semester of their second year of a research-oriented graduate program.

-APA maintains a searchable database of scholarships, grants and awards offered by APA, the American Psychological Foundation, divisions and other sources.
+A searchable database of scholarships, grants and awards offered by APA, APF, divisions and other sources.